chilops/workbook/Interview & Concepts.md

 **Stateless in Kubernetes**

 - **Definition:** In Kubernetes, a stateless application does not retain any data or state between different requests or sessions.
-Each pod (a pod is the smallest deployable unit in Kubernetes) can be replaced, scaled up, or down without any concern for data persistence.
+Each pod can be replaced, scaled up, or down without any concern for data persistence.

 - **Usage:** Stateless applications are often used for web servers, API servers, or microservices that don't need to keep any session or state information.